LordAxerion/FFX2_MemoryRandomizer/README.md

 - Start your game, then start the exe.
 The program will attach itself to your game process automatically.
 - The application will ask you what you want to randomize, you can randomize dressspheres and/or garmentgrids.
 - Keep the application running while you play the game.
-- The program will automatically create a save file in its root location called Mapping.txt.
+- The program will automatically create save files in its root location called DresssphereRando.txt. and GGRando.txt
 - At the start of the program it will attempt to read that file.
 If you want to start anew move it somewhere else, rename or delete it.
-- You can switch multiple save files by just renaming the one you want to use to "Mapping.txt" and the others to something else
-- If you load a save make sure to load the save in the game first and then start the program or it could mess up the mapping
 - That's it, have fun :)

 One more note: The randomizer cannot randomize the intro (at least not yet).
 You have to finish the intro and once you are on the airship, open the menu and remove all dressspheres from the First Steps garment grid.
 This will remove the Dressspheres from your list and instead you will have the randomized ones.